Customization APIs

 }

-The fields of each customDimension object contain information on an individual custom dimension registered with a given Kentik customer (company).
+Each customDimension object contains fields with information about an individual custom dimension registered with Kentik.
 These fields are described in the following table:

 JSON name Type Description